Trespassing in Oklahoma – What You Need to Know:

 If you willfully enter or remain on the property after being notified, you may be charged with trespass.
 The court may sentence you to up to 30 days in county jail, $250 in fines, or both.

 If you have more questions about trespassing in Oklahoma or find yourself charged with this offense, an Oklahoma trespass defense attorney from the Tulsa Criminal Defense Law Firm can help.
-Call (918) 256-3400 for a free consultation.
-You can also click “Start My FREE Consultation” if you prefer.
+Call (918) 256-3400 for a low-cost initial strategy session.
+You can also click “Start My INITIAL Consultation” if you prefer.